 You may recall from my post on Nyström approximation that a norm on matrices is unitarily invariant if

-A unitarily invariant norm is said to be quadratic if there exists another unitarily invariant norm such that
+A unitarily invariant norm is said to be quadratic if there exists another unitarily invariant norm

 (1)